grupoudea/container-c/README.md

 With cgroups tools the maximum and minimum amount of memory can be modifiable as well as others resources as number of process that child can create .

+# How to use it
+- Download the code
+- execute command "make" inside the descompresed folder
+- execute "sudo ./main" , sudo permissions are needed
+- the main application will be executed and a child process will execute a bash console inside , that container have a small linux distribution called  Alpine Linux, it was used for academic proposes  because is very lightweight , so we can see how a small linux distrution runs inside the container

+# Default configurations
+- Does not allow to run more than 20 process
+- Max memory limit 600.000 bytes (~ 0.6 mb)